 This paper studies voids: large and mostly empty regions that make up most of the volume of the Universe.
 Our goal is to understand how the formation and evolution of these voids can be understood using simple ‘linear’ models.
 Normally, understanding structure formation requires computationally intensive, non-linear numerical calculations.
 Linear models, by contrast, are simple to understand and quick to evaluate.
 The Zel’dovich approximation is one such linear model, and in this paper, we quantified how well it describes the density of matter as a function of distance from the centre of the void.
 We found that it worked well for voids with a radius larger than 5 Mpc (approximately 16 million light years).
 We also showed that these voids can be well-described as ‘anti-halos’ (Pontzen et al. 2016) – the precise opposite of the dense halos that host galaxies and galaxy clusters.
 In other words, by swapping over-dense and under-dense regions in the early Universe, voids can be transformed into halos, and vice-versa.
 This allows us to directly link void formation to the state of the early universe, which will help us to better understand how the universe came to be the way it is today.

-Davies, Crain, and Pontzen (2020) Quenching and morphological evolution due to circumgalactic gas expulsion in a simulated galaxy with a controlled assembly history, submitted to MNRAS, arXiv:2006.13221 (full text)
+Davies, Crain, and Pontzen (2020) Quenching and morphological evolution due to circumgalactic gas expulsion in a simulated galaxy with a controlled assembly history, MNRAS accepted, arXiv:2006.13221 (full text)

 This paper investigates the influence of a dark matter halo’s assembly history on the properties of its central galaxy and circumgalactic medium (CGM) in the EAGLE galaxy formation model.
 By employing the genetic modification technique, we can take a present-day halo hosting a star-forming, Milky Way-like disc galaxy and systematically accelerate or delay its assembly.
 We find that shifting the halo assembly to earlier times yields a spheroidal, quenched galaxy, while shifting to later times yields a more actively star-forming disc.
 This occurs because the halo assembly history modulates the ejection of gas from the CGM by AGN feedback, and thus modifies how readily the CGM can cool and fuel star formation in the central galaxy.
 Genetic modification allows us to forge a causal connection between these processes, as we only adjust the assembly history.
 These results demonstrate that the ejection of gas from the CGM is a crucial, previously under-appreciated step in galaxy quenching.